skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 -   player_client: Clients to extract video data from.
 The currently available clients are web, web_safari, web_embedded, web_music, web_creator, mweb, ios, android, android_vr, tv, tv_simply and
     tv_embedded.
-By default, tv,tv_simply,web is used, but tv,web_safari,web is used when authenticating with cookies and tv,web_creator,web is used with premium accounts.
+By default, tv_simply,tv,web is used, but tv,web_safari,web is used when authenticating with cookies and tv,web_creator,web is used with premium accounts.
 The web_music client is added for music.youtube.com URLs when logged-in cookies